AtomMaterialUI/material-theme-docs/docs/configuration/file-status-colors.md

 Because this feature modifies the original `VCS File Colors` feature, please bear in mind the following issues:
 - When switching to other scheme that do not define file status colors, some defaults will be applied which are not the defaults provided by Darcula/IntelliJ, and therefore look bad.
-- Uninstalling/Disabling the plugin will not revert back these settings, so you will still keep the last file colors even after restarting.
+- Uninstalling/Disabling the plugin will not revert these settings, so you will still keep the last file colors even after restarting.

 Thankfully there is an easy fix for that: in the `VCS File Colors` there is a button _Reset Default_ that will revert